Scille/parsec-cloud/docs/rfcs/1030-collaborative-editics.md

 >   A typical example of `changes` field in default format:
 >   `"[\"64;AgAAADEA//8BACxLuimoIAIApwAAAAEAAAAAAAAAAAAAAAAAAAAAAAAA9v///w4AAAAwAC4AMAAuADAALgAwAA==\",\"37;> CAAAADAAXwAyADQAAQAcAAEAAAAFAAAAAQAAAGkAAAAAAwAAAA==\"]"`
 >
->   Default format is wasteful however so we want to use instead the binary format
->   (since the actual communication with the Parsec server is going to be done in
->   msgpack that supports binary data).
->
->   Switching to binary format can be done by setting `editorConfig.settings.binaryChanges`
+>   A binary format is also possible (by `editorConfig.settings.binaryChanges`
->   to `true` > in `window.DocsAPI.DocEditor`'s config parameter.
+>   to `true` > in `window.DocsAPI.DocEditor`'s config parameter), however it
+>   is not useful as long as JSON is used to encode the event.
 >
 > - *Spreadsheet Editor lock calculation*: `excelAdditionalInfo` field contains
 >   aditional info that are used by the server to compute locks on cells.